zaitsev85/message-from-space/source/game.rst

 .. image:: game-multiplayer.png

-We believe that what we’ve got is the “multiplayer mode” which can be used to fight other players.
+We believe that we’ve managed to enter the “multiplayer mode” which can be used to fight other players.
 To find the best candidate to fight for the humankind in the final battle, we are going to set up our own local tournament using this “multiplayer mode”.
 We will accept submissions for this tournament before the final battle countdown ends.